Neural machine Translation

 Neural machine translation models operate on high-dimensional representation at any stage of processing.
 Their abilities and failures are hard to determine from their millions of parameters.
 To better understand the behavior of neural machine translation models, researchers compared performance to phrase-based systems, explored linguistic abilities of the models, and developed method to visualize their processing.

-Analysis And Visualization is the main subject of 29 publications.
+Analysis And Visualization is the main subject of 85 publications.
+62 are discussed here.

 Topics in NeuralNetworkModelsNeural Language Models | Attention Model | Training | Inference | Coverage | Vocabulary | Embeddings | Multilingual Word Embeddings | Monolingual Data | Adaptation | Linguistic Annotation | Multilingual Multimodal Multitask | Alternative Architectures | Analysis And Visualization | Neural Components In Statistical Machine Translation